 Dominican Republic Payroll Taxes

 The Dominican Republic has taxes that apply to both employees and employers.
-For example, employers and employees both pay into health insurance at a rate of 3% and 7%, respectively.
-Employers owe 1.25% of wages for Labor Risk Insurance, while employees contribute 7.12% of their earnings to an incapacity/retirement fund.
+For example, employers and employees both pay into health insurance at a rate of 3.04% and 7.09%, respectively.
+Employers contribute 7.10% to social security, while employees contribute 2.87%.
+Employers also owe 1.2% of wages for Labor Risk Insurance.
 The country uses a progressive income tax scale, so employees owe anywhere from 0-25% depending on how much they make.

 Dominican Republic Payroll Options